Complete IRS & State Tax Levy Guide to Resolving Levies

 What is a State Tax Levy?

 Tax levies are not limited to federal taxes.
-States can also issue levies to collect on this type of taxes.
+States can also issue levies to collect back taxes.
 Many people who owe taxes to the federal government also owe taxes within the state where they reside.
 Each state has its laws and methods for collection, although many state agencies operate similarly to the IRS when issuing liens and levies.
 However, some states use their systems, so it’s essential to be aware of how your state will collect on any taxes you owe.
 It’s also important to note that you will need to fill out different paperwork and take action with a different agency to set up an installment plan, file an appeal, or submit an offer in compromise.
 Refer to our state tax relief section to resolve a tax levy in your particular state.

 If you need tax forms for your state, you can get access to all the necessary forms in one place.
 Similar to the IRS, state governments can assess interest and penalties on any taxes you owe.
 Additionally, states can revoke licenses issued by other agencies, such as driver’s licenses, hunting and fishing licenses, and even professional licenses.
 It’s rarer for a state’s government to revoke a professional license since that could impact a taxpayer’s ability to pay back their taxes, but it is an option they have if the taxpayer is not responding to other methods of collection.
 Be aware of what consequences your state government can impose for failing to pay your taxes.